 Even if Wizards had a way to beat down the secondary market, they don’t have the will.
-That’s right, Wizards actively protects the secondary market.
-Once, long long ago in 1995, Wizards did think the secondary market made cards too hard to get.
-So they took a bunch of cards people wanted, and over printed them so they were easier to get.
-Sounds like Nirvana, right?
-Well, not to some overly vocal, entitled, and greedy collectors.
+Wizards actively protects the secondary market.
+Once, long long ago in 1995, Wizards thought the secondary market made cards too hard to get.
+So they took a bunch of cards people wanted, and over printed them in a set called Chronicles so they were easier to get.
+Sounds pretty great, right?
+Well, not to some collectors.
 Wizards apologized and vowed never to do it again.
-Then, going above and overboard, they created a special list, called the Reserved List.
+Then, going above and beyond, they created a special list, called the Reserved List.
 This list is a promise to never reprint any card placed on the list.
-So they retroactively placed cards on the list and added at least 75% of all new rare cards on it until 2002, by then, 571 cards were placed on the reserved list.
+So they retroactively placed cards on the list and added at least 75% of all new rare cards on it until 2002, by then over 500 cards were placed on the reserved list.
 Those cards’ prices are constantly increasing and will never go down.
 The most famous card on the list is the Black Lotus, the cheapest you could by a single one of this card is about $3000, and its condition would be considered damaged.

-Nevertheless, it is the correct thing to keep the reserved list promise.
-As a company, your image is very important, and if a company has a no-good-dirty-rotten-liar image, people won’t like you as much.
-Even though the reserved list isn’t adding new cards, the salty tears of collectors still stings Wizards.
+Nevertheless, it is the correct decision to keep the reserved list promise.
+A company’s image is very important, and if a company has a no-good-dirty-rotten-liar image, you lose a lot of customer faith.
+Even though the reserved list isn’t adding new cards, the results of Chronicles still stings Wizards.
 This is apparent when the policy of reprinting high-valued (non-reserved list) cards includes making reprint-only sets where the MSRP for the 15 card boosters are $6.99 or even $9.99.
 If it felt like the lottery for $4, $10 matches it exactly, you just win $200 instead of a million.

 If you make a game I want, I want to buy it once.
 If you release something big enough for it, such as DLC or an expansion, I’ll want to buy that only once too.
 Conversely, that model won’t make you a ton of profit.
 When making a game, consider all of the complaints I’ve shared and think how your game should be marketed and sold.
 The last thing to keep in mind, after all this talk about money, is that your game isn’t only worth cash.
 Make sure your game is worth playing by making it fun, because the most valuable commodity you’re charging is the player’s time.
 If you waste that, you can be sure they won’t be back.